3 Mediation Analysis

 Time duration: 75 mins

-4 Course Outline
+4 Workshop Outline

-During this 75-minute course, you will learn about traditional mediation approaches before exploring the theory of causal mediation, accompanied by hands-on R coding practice.
+During this 75-minute workshop, you will learn about traditional mediation approaches before exploring the theory of causal mediation, accompanied by hands-on R coding practice.
 We hope this will be the beginning of your journey in mediation analysis and open the door to more interesting research studies!

-Understand the fundementals of mediation analysis
+Understand the fundamentals of mediation analysis

-What is mediation analyses?
+What is mediation analysis?

-Why and when to use mediation analyses?
+Why and when to use mediation analysis?

-Master the theoretical framework
+Obtain an overview of the theoretical framework

 Understand traditional mediation concepts